RRothermel/thermometer1/README.md

 ## This project is being worked on by Ryan Rothermel and Jack Gartner (also the crab)

-## Required Arduino Libraries for Operation:
+### Required Arduino Libraries for Operation:

+- Disclaimer: some libraries may not be completely necassary

 - DHT sensor library (Adafruit)
 - DHT sensor library for ESPx (beegee_tokyo)
 - DHTlib (Rob Tillaart